15 Monthly Home Maintenance Tasks to Keep Your House Running Smooth

 Inspect Roof for Visible Damage

-Your roof is the first line of defense, but it’s easy to forget until water starts leaking through the ceiling.
-Every month, step outside and scan it.
-Use binoculars if needed.
-Look for missing or cracked shingles, curled edges, or debris piling up in valleys and around chimneys.
+Your roof is your first line of defense, but it’s easy to forget until water leaks through.
+Each month, step outside and visually inspect the roof.
+Look for missing shingles, cracked tiles, or debris buildup.

 Test Irrigation System

-Lush landscaping and dead patches often come down to the same thing, a busted sprinkler.
-Once a month, turn on the system and watch it work.
-Broken heads, uneven spray, or dry spots tell you where the problem is.
+Lush landscaping or dead spots usually come down to the same thing, a busted sprinkler.
+Once a month, run your system and watch it work as part of your monthly home maintenance checklist.

 Inspect Decks and Patios for Damage

-Outdoor spaces take a beating.
-Sun, rain, and foot traffic all chip away at the surface, literally.
-Once a month, walk your deck or patio and look for loose boards, popped nails, cracked slabs, or signs of rot.
+Outdoor spaces take a beating from sun, rain, and foot traffic.
+Walk your deck or patio every month and check for loose boards, popped nails, cracks, or rot.

 Review Home Security System